visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 This document describes how the VisIt_ project manages SRE activities.
 Some of the goals of this process are...

-  * To maintain a reputation for timely and quality response to customer needs.
+  * To maintain a reputation for timely and quality response to customer inquiries.
   * To develop a practice of routine *housekeeping* quality improvements to the VisIt_ software and associated processes and artifacts impacting user and/or developer productivity.